Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

-We now prove that $\calh$ stably normalizes an amenable subgroupoid of $\calg$ of infinite type.
-By Assumption~3.(a) from the definition of a curve-graph-like $G$-graph, for every $n\in\mathbb{N}$, the group $\Stab_G(v_n)$ contains an infinite normal amenable subgroup $A_n$.
-Since $\rho$ is action-type, it follows that $\cala_n:=\rho^{-1}(A_n)_{|Y_n}$ is a subgroupoid of $\calg_{|Y_n}$ of infinite type, it is amenable and normalized by $\calh_{|Y_n}$.
+By Assumption~3.(a) from the definition of a curve-graph-like $G$-graph, the group $\Stab_G(v)$ contains an infinite normal amenable subgroup $A$.
+Since $\rho$ is action-type, it follows that $\rho^{-1}(A)$ is a subgroupoid of $\calg$ of infinite type, it is amenable and normalized by $\calh$.
 This concludes our proof. \end{proof}

 \begin{prop} Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a discrete measured groupoid over a base space $Y$, and let $\rho:\calg\to G$ be a strict action-type cocycle.
+Let $\calg$ be a discrete measured groupoid over a finite measure space $Y$, and let $\rho:\calg\to G$ be a strict action-type cocycle.
 Let $\calh$ be a measured subgroupoid of $\calg$.
 Assume that $\calh$ is everywhere nonamenable and stably normalizes an amenable subgroupoid of $\calg$ of infinite type.